-- 5.1 The final Lyonshall NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
-The Plan begins by introducing its preparation and highlighting its issues. - 5.2 The NDP then details the vision for the Group Parish over the Plan period; "A village which retains its essential rural character while developing services, housing, facilities and opportunities which continue to benefit the village and wider Parish and meet the needs and aspirations of current and future local people." - 5.3 There are 5 objectives of how this will be achieved.
-The objectives cover the following topics and from these 5 objectives, 12 policies have been developed.
+- 5.1 The Draft Lyonshall NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
+The first part of the Plan introduces the Plan and its preparation and discusses the background of the village and highlighting issues. - 5.2 The NDP then details the vision for the Parish over the Plan period and 6 objectives of how this will be achieved.
+The vision and objectives are as follow: